emfree/systemtap-python-tools/README.md

+Do you need to profile a Python program that spends a lot of its time in C extension code?
+Debug a memory leak?
+Or understand a particular codepath in an unfamiliarcodebase?

-[SystemTap](https://sourceware.org/systemtap/) is a powerful but daunting tracing tool.
-It can be used to great effect to analyze Python applications (in particular because it's fairly easy to read user space memory in stap scripts).
-But some leg work is required.
-Here are a few utilities to make Python tracing a bit easier.
+[SystemTap](https://sourceware.org/systemtap/) is a powerful and flexible Linux tracing tool.
+It can be used to great effect to analyze Python applications.
+However, some leg work is required.
+Here are a few utilities to help trace Python programs.

 (I gave a talk about this at PyBay 2016!
 [Slides here](https://speakerdeck.com/emfree/python-tracing-superpowers-with-systems-tools))

-## Prereqs
+# Getting started

-This'll only work with CPython on Linux.
+This will only work with CPython on Linux.
+Python 2 and 3 are both supported.

 1. Install SystemTap.
 I recommend just building the latest version from source.
     ```